sos-program/sos-program.github.io/docs/Integrated Status Assessments.md

 ## Status Integration Methods

-There are three ways to integrate metric statuses and supporting data into an official WSP status for a CU.
+There are three approaches that can be used to integrate metric statuses and supporting data into an official WSP status for a CU.
 The first two describe expert-driven workshop-based processes, while the third relies on lessons learned from previous assessments, implemented through an algorithm.
 Note that the algorithm approach is also expert driven, and requires expert input during the data preparation and status verification stages, but the process of integrating statuses is automated.

 <br>